Beverly Afaglo pens a lovely message to celebrate her husband on his birthday

 Ghanaian actress and television presenter, Beverly Afaglo has celebrated her husband, Eugene Baah, well known as Choirmaster of Praye fame.

-In a post sighted by Zionfelix.net, Beverly penned a lovely and romantic message to celebrate her husband who is a year older today.
+In a post sighted by Zionfelix.net, Beverly penned a lovely and romantic message to celebrate her husband on his birthday.

 The actress reminisced how their love journey has been over the past years.